YusufKaramuk1/Enterprise-Endpoint-Adversary-Simulation/phase1-initial-access/README.md

 ---

-## 🌐 Phase 7 — Web Reputation & Egress Inspection (Public Tunneling Pattern)
+## 🌐 Phase 1.7 — Web Reputation & Egress Inspection (Public Tunneling Pattern)
-I evaluated how the environment handles well-known “dual-use” tunneling endpoints.
+I evaluated how the environment handles well-known "dual-use" tunneling endpoints.

 - **Method:** Attempted to access a public tunnel URL that maps internal content outward.
 - **Result:** 🔴 **Blocked by Web Reputation**
 - **Analysis:** Browser/proxy layers applied **category/reputation filtering** to known tunneling patterns.

----

-## 🛡️ Phase 7.1 — URL Rewriting & Time-of-Click Protection
+### 1.7.1 URL Rewriting & Time-of-Click Protection
 - **Observation:** Links were rewritten into long proxy-wrapped forms.
 - **Analysis:** This behavior aligns with **time-of-click protection** where links are re-evaluated at click time, not only at delivery.
 - **Result:** 🔴 **Session Termination**